Frequently Asked Questions

 Protection gear: For your own safety, everyone must wear: Full face helmet, Armor or Armoured jacket, Adventure/enduro boots, Kneepads and gloves.
 I recommend that you bring your own stuff, but if you can also rent the kits from me.

-How we deal with luggage: On bigger tours (like the 5 day one, for instance) we will carry the necessary luggage on the bikes.
-They are equipped with top metal racks, 30L dry bags and the super practical rok-straps.
+How we deal with luggage: On bigger tours (like the 5 day one for instance, where we sleep a few nights in different places) we will use a support vehicle to carry your luggage, as well as spare gear and a spare bike.
+On some situations, we will carry our own luggage and for that the bikes will be equipped with top metal racks, 30L dry bags and the super practical rok-straps.
 So far, no one had any trouble carrying what they need (but feel free to share your concerns and we will work it out).

 Mandatory stuff (documents, insurance, etc)